llvll/beaconml/README.md

 # BeaconML
+### Machine learning in action for iBeacon-based advertising

 Simple demo to show the machine learning in action for iBeacon-based advertising.

 Supplied CSV contains the collected data from a shopping mall, where iBeacons are installed.